Francisco de Vargas y Mejía

+Biography

 He belonged to an old family of the lower nobility and studied law at the University of Alcalá, receiving the degree of licentiate in law.
 He became a government official, and by his energy and education, especially by his knowledge of law, rose to the position of fiscal of the Council of Castile (Fiscal del Consejos de Castilla), that is, attorney-general.
 In 1545, Charles V, Holy Roman Emperor, sent him to the Council of Trent.
 In January, 1548, he protested, as Charles's representative at the council, against its transfer to Bologna, and in 1551 he congratulated the council on its return to Trent.

-During the years 1552-59 he was the Spanish ambassador in Venice.
+During the years 1552-59 he was the Spanish ambassador in Venice, and during 1559-62 to the Holy See.

 Writing after King Philip II of Spain had decided to declare war against the pope, he wrote in a letter to the Princess Dowager of Portugal, Regent of Spain, dated 22 September 1556:

-"I have reported to your Highness what has been happening here, and how far the Pope is going in his fury and vain imaginings.
+I have reported to your Highness what has been happening here, and how far the Pope is going in his fury and vain imaginings.
 His Majesty could not do otherwise than have a care for his reputation and dominions.
 I am sure your Highness will have had more recent news from the Duke of Alva, who has taken the field with an excellent army and has penetrated so far into the Pope's territory that his cavalry is raiding up to ten miles from Rome, where there is such panic that the population would have run away had not the gates been closed.
 The Pope has fallen ill with rage, and was struggling with a fever on the 16th of this month.
 The two Carafa brothers, the Cardinal and Count Montorio, do not agree, and they and Piero Strozzi are not on as good terms as they were in the past.
 They would like to discuss peace.
 The best thing would be for the Pope to die, for he is the poison at the root of all this trouble and more which may occur.
 His Majesty's intention is only to wrest the knife from this madman's hand and make him return to a sense of his dignity, acting like the protector of the Apostolic See, in whose name, and that of the College of Cardinals, his Majesty has publicly proclaimed that he has seized all he is occupying.
 The Pope is now sending again to the potentates of Italy for help.
 I hope he will gain as little thereby as he has done in the past, and that the French will calm down.
-May God give us peace in the end, as their Majesties desire and deserve!"
+May God give us peace in the end, as their Majesties desire and deserve!